LucaGabi/forestpeas.WebSocketClient/README.md

-# Simple WebSockets client for .Net
+# Simple WebSocket client for .Net

 # How to use